janash/cpp-wk11-slides/context_for_LLM.md

 ## Troubleshooting

 ### Common Issues
-1. **Animation not working**: Check slide indices, ensure unique IDs
+1. **Animation not working**:
+   - Check slide ID matches animation registration exactly
+   - Ensure slide has a unique, descriptive ID
+   - Verify animation function is properly defined
-2. **Code highlighting fails**: Verify text matches exactly, check for HTML entities
+2. **Code highlighting fails**:
+   - Verify text matches exactly, check for HTML entities
+   - Ensure Prism.js is loading after slide content
+   - Check for timing issues with dynamic content
-3. **Annotation positioning**: Ensure target text exists, check for timing issues
+3. **Annotation positioning**:
+   - Ensure target text exists in code block
+   - Check annotation element has correct ID
+   - Verify timing - annotations may need delays
-4. **Interactive elements not responding**: Check element IDs, verify event listeners
+4. **Interactive elements not responding**:
+   - Check element IDs are unique and correct
+   - Verify event listeners are properly attached
+   - Ensure elements exist when script runs

 ### Debugging Tips
-1. **Use browser console** - check for JavaScript errors
+1. **Use browser console** - check for JavaScript errors and console logs
 2. **Inspect elements** - verify IDs and classes are correct
 3. **Test step by step** - comment out animation steps to isolate issues
 4. **Check timing** - some elements may need delays to be ready
+5. **Verify slide IDs** - ensure they match animation registration exactly

+### Migration from Numeric to ID-Based System
+If updating old slides:
+1. **Add descriptive IDs** to all animated slides
+2. **Update animation registration** to use slide IDs
+3. **Test each slide** to ensure animations work correctly
+4. **Remove old numeric registrations** once ID-based system is working

 ## Example Topic Template